Last updated: May 26, 2026

 What currency does Canada use?

 Canadian dollars (CAD).
-As of 2026, roughly 1 EUR = 1.50 CAD and 1 USD = 1.38 CAD.
-Canada is a cashless society in most contexts — your international card will work almost everywhere.
+As of 2026, roughly 1 EUR = 1.50 CAD.
+Canada is largely cashless — your international card works almost everywhere.

 Canada vs Other World Cup Destinations — Connectivity Comparison

-Canada has the highest roaming costs of the three World Cup host countries — making an eSIM particularly good value for Canadian trips specifically.
+Canada has the highest roaming costs of the three World Cup host countries — making OVOSIM particularly good value for Canadian trips.

 The Bottom Line

 Canada is easy for eSIM users — no delays, no blocks, no registration requirements.
-The main reason to use an eSIM in Canada rather than roaming is simply cost: Canadian roaming is some of the most expensive in the world, and an international eSIM avoids it entirely.
+The main reason to use an eSIM in Canada rather than roaming is simply cost: Canadian roaming is some of the most expensive in the world.

 Key takeaways:

-• ✅ Connects to Rogers / Bell — Canada's top carriers, excellent urban coverage
+- ✅ Connects to Rogers / Bell — Canada's top carriers

 Planning your full World Cup trip across North America?
 FIFA World Cup 2026 eSIM Guide · USA eSIM · Mexico eSIM